atreyasha/spp-explainability/README.md

                         (default: 5)
 ```

-To evaluate regex proxy model(s) using our defaults on the CPU, execute:
+To evaluate RE proxy model(s) using our defaults on the CPU, execute:

 ```shell
 bash scripts/evaluate_regex.sh "/glob/to/regex/model/*/checkpoint(s)"
 ```

-To evaluate regex proxy model(s) using our defaults on a single GPU, execute:
+To evaluate RE proxy model(s) using our defaults on a single GPU, execute:

 ```shell
 bash scripts/evaluate_regex_gpu.sh "/glob/to/regex/model/*/checkpoint(s)"